Thiousi/package-manager/README.md

-# package-manager
-Kirby 2 Package Manager
+# Kirby 2 Package Manager

+Work in progress.

+To test, just put everything into `site/widgets/package-manager/`.